Gelbpunkt/IdleRPG/README.md

 You may [submit an issue](https://github.com/Gelbpunkt/IdleRPG/issues) or open pull requests at any time.

+The master branch is always the *latest stable* version.
+For development versions, check other branches please.

 ## Current goals

 1. Work on a total rewrite for v3.4